Microfoundations: Importance

-Microfoundations Research and Development
+Microfoundations research and development

-"Micro" and "Macro" Research
+"Micro" and "macro" research

-Specialization in the management and organizational sciences has led to a divide between “macro” and “micro” areas.
+Specialization in the management and organizational sciences has led to a divide between "macro" and "micro" areas.
 Research in macro management mainly focuses on the organizational or firm level, while research in micro areas mainly examines individual and group levels within organizations.
 For example, macro research domains typically include strategic management and organization theory, whereas micro includes areas such as organizational behaviour and human resource management.
 Most early macroeconomic models, including early Keynesian models, were based on hypotheses about relationships between aggregate quantities, such as aggregate production, employment, consumption, and investment.
 Critics and proponents of these models disagreed as to whether these aggregate relationships were consistent with the principles of microeconomics.
 There, bridging these two domains continues to be a topic of debate for organizational, management and strategy scholars.
 As a result, microfoundations has become a topic of greater interest to researchers as it explores how micro and macro areas connect.

-The Microfoundations Project
+The microfoundations project

 The microfoundations project was developed on the basis that if macroeconomics is associated with aggregate economic models, and microeconomics is associated with the individual behaviours of households and firms, "microfoundations was taken to be the demand that macroeconomic models have microeconomic foundations".
 Therefore, microfoundations research focuses on the influences of individual actions and interactions on firm heterogeneity.
-As stated by Felin and Foss (2005), “organizations are made up of individuals, and there is no organization without individuals”.
+As stated by Felin and Foss (2005), "organizations are made up of individuals, and there is no organization without individuals".
 Thus, the specific level of the microfoundations project is the individual level as it focuses on this elementary truth.
 However, there are various assumptions and half-truths that have been explored by scholars within microfoundations research.